Skip to navigation Skip to content

 3

-For the investment to remain exempt the total contributions paid by the customer (purchase amount plus any extra funds contributed but not including investment earnings or bonuses), must be less than the IFBAL.
+For the investment to remain exempt the total contributions paid by the customer (purchase amount plus any extra funds contributed but not including investment earnings or bonuses), must be equal to or less than the IFBAL.

 See Resources page for IFBAL amounts.